-Vermont Law School's Juris Doctor (JD) degree is accredited by the Council of the Se of the American Bar Association (ABA) Section on of Legal Education and the Admissions to the Bar (Council).
+Vermont Law School's Juris Doctor (JD) degree is accredited by the Council of the American Bar Association (ABA) Section of Legal Education and Admissions to the Bar (Council).
 The Council is recognized by the United State Department of Education (ESDE) as the accreditor of first-professional degree in Law (JD) programs.